Painkiller48/test-nodejs-app/README.md

 # Pre-requisites

-1. A Jenkins server installation and update
+1. A Jenkins server installation and update adjfkhskdf sdfhksdfkhksdff sdhksdf
 1. A EC2 instance (Application server) and deploy node.js

 ### Setup nodejs packages on jenkins (needed for build) and application server (needed to deploy)